 US deports former Nazi camp guard, 95, to Germany

-NEW YORK (AP) — The last Nazi war crimes suspect facing deportation from the U.S. was taken from his New York City home and spirited early Tuesday morning to Germany, the White House said.
+BERLIN (AP) — The last Nazi war crimes suspect facing deportation from the U.S. was taken from his New York City home and spirited early Tuesday morning to Germany, following years of efforts to remove him from the United States.

 Palij lived quietly in the U.S. for years, as a draftsman and then as a retiree, until nearly three decades ago when investigators found his name on an old Nazi roster and a fellow former guard spilled the secret that he was "living somewhere in America."

-Palij told Justice Department investigators who showed up at his door in 1993: "I would never have received my visa if I told the truth.
+Palij, an ethnic Ukrainian born in a part of Poland that is now Ukraine, told the Justice Department he had Ukrainian citizenship.
+When their investigators showed up at his door in 1993, he said: "I would never have received my visa if I told the truth.
 Everyone lied."

-But because Germany, Poland, Ukraine, and other countries refused to take him, he continued living in limbo in the two-story, red brick home in Queens he shared with his wife, Maria, now 86.
+But because Germany, Poland, Ukraine, and other countries refused to take him, he continued living in limbo in the two-story, red brick home in Queens he shared with his late wife, Maria.
 His continued presence there outraged the Jewish community, attracting frequent protests over the years that featured such chants as "your neighbor is a Nazi!"

 According to the Justice Department, Palij served at Trawniki in 1943, the same year 6,000 prisoners in the camps and tens of thousands of other prisoners held in occupied Poland were rounded up and slaughtered.
 Palij has admitted serving in Trawniki but denied any involvement in war crimes.

-Last September, all 29 members of New York's congressional delegation signed a letter urging the State Department to follow through on his deportation and Ambassador Richard Grenell made it a priority after arriving in Germany earlier this year.
+Last September, all 29 members of New York's congressional delegation signed a letter urging the State Department to follow through on his deportation.

-"Through extensive negotiations, President Trump and his team secured Palij's deportation to Germany and advanced the United States' collaborative efforts with a key European ally," the White House said.
+Richard Grenell, the U.S. ambassador who arrived in Germany earlier this year, said President Donald Trump — who is from New York — instructed him to make it a priority.
+He said the new German government, which took office in March, brought "new energy" to the matter.

+The local government in Warendorf county, near Muenster, said Palij would be taken to a care facility in the town of Ahlen.

+Foreign Minister Heiko Maas said that "there is no line under historical responsibility," adding in comment to German daily Bild that doing justice to the memory of Nazi atrocities "means standing by our moral obligation to the victims and the subsequent generations."

-Germany's Interior Ministry and Justice Ministry and Chancellor Angela Merkel's office did not immediately have a comment on where Palij would be taken in Germany and what exactly would happen to him.
-Prosecutors there have previously said it does not appear that there's enough evidence to charge him with wartime crimes.
+German prosecutors have previously said it does not appear that there's enough evidence to charge Palij with wartime crimes.

+Jens Rommel, head of the federal prosecutors' office that investigates Nazi war crimes, said Tuesday that the deportation in itself doesn't change the situation.
+"A new investigation would only come into question if something changed in the legal evaluation or actual new evidence became known," he said.

+However, Efraim Zuroff, the head Nazi-hunter at the Simon Wiesenthal Center, said he hoped prosecutors would revisit the case now that he is in Germany.

 Palij's deportation is the first for a Nazi war crimes suspect since Germany agreed in 2009 to take John Demjanjuk, a retired Ohio autoworker who was accused of serving as a Nazi guard.
 He was convicted in 2011 of being an accessory to more than 28,000 killings and died 10 months later, at age 91, with his appeal pending.